 The presumption of imprudence does not create an automatic safe harbor.
 Expenditures at six percent might well be imprudently high.
 Indeed, evidence discussed by the Drafting Committee suggests that few funds can sustain spending at a rate above five percent.
-See Roger G. Ibbotson & Rex A. Sinquefield, Stocks, Bonds, Bills, and Inflation: Historical Returns (1926-1987) (Research Foundation of the Institute of Chartered Financial Analysts, 1989).
+As the optional subsection indicates, spending less than seven percent of the value of an endowment fund will not necessarily be considered prudent.
+Indeed, under many circumstances expenditures at six or seven percent would be imprudently high.
+Evidence discussed by the Drafting Committee suggests that few funds can sustain spending at a rate above five percent.
+See Roger G. Ibbotson & Rex A. Singuefield, Stocks, Bonds, Bills, and Inflation: Historical Returns (1926-1987) (Research Foundation of the Institute of Chartered Financial Analysts, 1989).
 Further, spending at a lower rate, particularly in the early years of an endowment, may result in greater distributions over time.
 See DeMarche Associates, Inc, Spending Policies and Investment Planning for Foundations: A Structure for Determining a Foundation's Asset Mix (Council on Foundations: 3d ed.
 1999).
 A presumption of imprudence can serve as a reminder that spending at too high a rate will jeopardize the long-term nature of an endowment fund.
 If an endowment fund is intended to continue indefinitely, the institution should take special care to limit annual spending to a level that protects the purchasing power of the fund.